rlads2017G1/old-blog/_posts/2017-11-26-why-start-a-blog.md

 ## Starting a Blog for Myself

 Probably, few or no people will read any post on my blog.
 But as noted in [the post](https://www.r-bloggers.com/advice-to-aspiring-data-scientists-start-a-blog/){:target="_blank"} mentioned above, **writing posts is a great chance to practice skills and communicating about it**.
-By sharing what I've learned through writing a post on it, I'm actually reviewing it.
+By sharing what I've learned through writing a post, I'm actually reviewing it.
 And by communicating about what I've learned, I can know how well I understand the topic (thinking that you understand is different from understanding itself).

 ## Notes
 [^1]: I think we cannot fully understand human evolution without considering the effect of culture.